Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Measure Dog Food Portions

 When measuring the portion in the cup, try your best to keep the food level with the cup’s rim or the appropriate measuring line and avoid going over it.
-Then, grab some weighing scales to make sure the amount matches what’s recommended on the feeding guide.
+Then, use weighing scales to make sure the amount matches what’s recommended in the feeding guide.

-Because it can be tricky measuring out portions accurately in a cup, weighing is the best way to ascertain that you’re consistently feeding the same amount every time and adhering to the recommended amount for your dog’s size and weight.
+Since it can be tricky to measure portions accurately in a cup, weighing is the best way to ascertain that you’re consistently feeding the same amount every time and adhering to the recommended amount for your dog’s size and weight.

-It may be a good idea to measure and weigh your dog’s food in one go first thing in the morning to save you from having to repeat the process throughout the day.
-Put the measured-out food into a bag or Tupperware and split it according to the number of meals your dog eats per day.
+It may be a good idea to measure and weigh your dog’s food in one go first thing in the morning, to save you from having to repeat the process throughout the day.
+Put the measured-out food into a bag or Tupperware, and split it according to the number of meals that your dog eats per day.

-To sum up, weighing your dog’s food cup after you’ve measured out a portion is the best way to know for sure that you’re feeding the correct amount.
-Always refer to the feeding guide on the food pack to find out the recommended daily amount to feed.
-If you have any doubts about how much you should be feeding your dog, talk to your vet or a pet nutritionist who will be able to best advise you.
+Weighing your dog’s food cup after you’ve measured out a portion is the best way to know for sure that you’re feeding them the correct amount.
+Always refer to the feeding guide on the food bag to find out the recommended daily amount for your dog.
+If you have any doubts about how much you should be feeding your dog, talk to your vet or a pet nutritionist, as they will be able to best advise you.

 Featured Image Credit: O_Lypa, Shutterstock